Master’s Program Funding

 Academic and personal expenses (sports, leisure, clothes, books, etc.) $3,700

-Total annual expenses $18,280
+Total annual expenses $19,520 to $22,688

-One-off expenses
+One-time expenses

 Application fee $97

 Amounts are in Canadian dollars.
-This budget is fictional and is for reference only.
+This budget reflects a modest lifestyle and is only meant to serve as a guide.
 It may vary depending on the economic context and the student’s situation.

 For an overview of annual costs for Canadian students who are not Québec residents, see the Tuition fees section.